Acorns Investing App 2020 Review | Is it Worth Using?

 (One thing to keep in mind though, overall, even Acorns most Aggressive portfolio is pretty darn safe as far as diversification and quality funds go.
 So you really can’t go wrong here with your choice.)

-The Portfolio Options are as follows:
+The Portfolio Options Are:

 - Conservative: 18% stocks, 80% bonds, 2% real estate